-(2) An ex parte application for an Order of Protection and a request for a Show Cause hearing shall be filed together with a Petition and Affidavit for Temporary Order of Protection subscribed under oath by the Petitioner.

-(3) The Judge after review of the Petition and Affidavit may require the Petitioner to respond to any questions from the Court at the Ex Parte hearing.
-If the Petitioner is not present at the Ex Parte hearing and is instead represented by an attorney, the Court may accept the Affidavit of the Petitioner as establishing grounds for issuance of the Temporary Order of Protection.
+- (2) An ex parte application for a Temporary Order of Protection and a request for a Show Cause hearing for a Permanent Order of Protection shall be filed together with a Petition and Affidavit for Temporary Order of Protection subscribed under oath by the Petitioner. - (3) The Judge after review of the Petition and Affidavit, if the Judge deems a hearing necessary, may require the Petitioner to respond to any questions from the Court at and ex Parte hearing.
+If the Petitioner is not present at the ex parte hearing and is instead represented by an attorney, the Court may accept the Affidavit of the Petitioner as establishing grounds for issuance of the Temporary Order of Protection.

 SOURCE: 19 GCA § 14101.
 Adopted by Prom.
 Order No. PRM 06-006-01 (May 3, 2007).
 Revised and amended by Prom.
 Order.
 No. 06-006-02 (May 31, 2007).
-Subsection (a) amended by Prom.
-Order No. PRM 06-006-18 (July 18, 2022).
+Subsection (a)(1) amended by Prom.
+Order No. PRM 06-006-18-01 (July 18, 2022) (amendment made to the prior number MR 2.1.3).